epapathom/rtes-messaging/README.md

 # rtes-messaging
-A Messaging Application for Real Time Embedded Systems
+This repository stores the code for a messaging application for Real Time Embedded Systems.